folarinjosh/Travel-agency-landing-page./README.md

-Hey guys, this another landing page modelling a travel agency...
+Hey guys, this another landing page, modeling a travel agency page...
 This landing page was created Using vanilla HTML, CSS AND JAVASCRIPT...
 Highly responsive on landscape nd mobile view.

+Feel free to remodify to your wish..